alchemyplatform/aa-sdk/CONTRIBUTING.md

 4. **Make Changes**: Now, you can start making changes to the packages or docs.
 When updating or adding new functionality, update or add a new doc in `site/packages/*` corresponding to the package you've worked on to document the changes.

-5. **Reverify Tests**: After making your changes, re-run `yarn test` to ensure all tests still pass.
+5. **Re-verify Tests**: After making your changes, re-run `yarn test` to ensure all tests still pass.

 6. **Code Formatting**: